 Medicare Certified Home Health

 The Brookdale Home Health group can provide these services with a doctor's order in either a private home or in a resident's Brookdale apartment.
-There are some qualifications for any person to receive Home Health services but the goal is to help assure the patient's safety within their home, through nursing management, therapy intervention, and safety training and education.
+There are certain criteria that must be met in order to quality to receive home health services, but the goal is to help assure the patient's safety within their home, through nursing management, therapy intervention, and safety training and education.
 Once a patient is no longer confined to their home and is safe, outpatient therapy can be an en effective follow up to home healthcare services.
-This type of Home Health is covered by Medicare A.
+This type of seniore home health is covered by Medicare A.

 Each person is individual and unique.
 Private duty home care recognizes the individuality of those we serve by accommodating each person's preferences and needs.
 At Brookdale, we call this Personalized Living.

 With Personalized Living, our residents receive the services they desire in their home so that they may continue living independently for as long as possible.
 Brookdale associates who deliver these services are trained, reliable and carefully screened so residents are assured of receiving the best service possible.